GiGurra/snail/README.md

 - Configurable for both latency and throughput use cases
   - Configurable read/write buffer sizes
   - Configurable flush window timing
+- Can be configured for close to zero allocations

 ## Preliminary Benchmarks